TheFutureLegends/Movie-Booking-System/README.md

 # PRE-RELEASE (Milestone 1)
 This is the first version of the project.
-The majority of the most important features are already built into this version:
+Most of the important features are already built into this version:

 1. List of movies
 2. Movie details